UnitTestBot/UTBotJava/docs/TaintAnalysis.md

         marks: [ sql-injection, xss ]
   ```

-Suppose that the `org.example.util.unsafe` method is a sink for the "environment" mark if the second argument is
+Suppose that the `org.example.util.unsafe` method is a sink for the “environment” mark if the second argument is
 an `Integer` and equal to zero:

   ```yaml